QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 - `qubes-desktop-linux-common`: Contains icons and scripts to improve desktop experience.

 Also, there are packages to provide additional services:

 - `qubes-gpg-split`: For implementing split GPG.
 - `qubes-pdf-converter`: For implementing safe conversion of PDFs.
 - `qubes-img-converter`: For implementing safe conversion of images.
 - `qubes-snapd-helper`: If you want to use snaps in qubes.
 - `qubes-mgmt-salt-vm-connector`: If you want to use salt management on the template and qubes.

+Documentation on all of these can be found in the [docs](/doc)

+You could, of course, use `qubes-vm-recommended` to automatically install many of these, but in that case you are well on the way to a standard Debian template.

 [TemplateVMs]: /doc/templates/
 [Fedora]: /doc/templates/fedora/